Big-Nick/CS116Final/README.md

 Count how many times this exception was thrown.

 Generating the Input data
-The customers participating in the game are recorded by the program as serializable objects in a file Customer.ser for security reasons (can’t be read by a human).
+The customers participating in the game are recorded by the program as serializable objects in a file Customer.ser for security reasons (canï¿½t be read by a human).
 Therefore, the customer objects are prepared programmatically and are recorded in a serializable format in the file Customer.ser.
 The Customer objects can be read off the file Customer.ser when needed and transferred to a data structure of your choice (array, ArrayList or Vector).
 The vehicles to be awarded are also recorded by the program as serializable objects in a file Vehicle.ser and read off that file when needed and transferred to a data structure of your choice.
 The car dealerships are also recorded as serializable objects in a file Dealership.ser and can be read off that file when needed and transferred to a data structure of your choice.
 Therefore you must have the proper classes and methods somewhere that allow you to create these .ser files (besides having the proper serializable service classes).